 Gardening is a hobby I associated with stay-at-home moms and retired grandmothers all my life.
 My own mother would often come home from work and spend at least 30 minutes tending to her outdoor garden, and I never paid attention, relegating it to a hobby only suited for grown-ups, and something I would likely care about in thirty years.
 Well, the times have clearly changed.
 And though I am, in fact, grown-up now, gardening has taken on a new kind of meaning for my generation as a whole.
+As it turns out, gardening and health go hand in hand.

 On Instagram, hashtags like #plantlife, #plantsofinstagram and #urbanjungle propagate 9.8 million posts collectively, and according to the U.S. Department of Commerce, the sale of seeds, flowers and potted plants have majorly increased since 2016.
 And the obsession with houseplants continues to grow — according to a report by Euromonitor, interest and sales have grown 10 percent in the past year.